markolofsen/unrealos_doc/docs/ps_main.md

 When developing a web application for Unreal Engine, it is important to have convenient testing tools:

 - Local connection.
 The ability to connect to a local server to test web applications during development without leaving the Unreal Engine IDE.
-- Team manager.
+- Command manager.
 A detailed report on all sent commands and received callbacks, with the ability to add your own commands.
 - State tree.
 Shows the current state of your webrtc streaming.
 - Emergency reboot.
 Allows you to restart the streaming server in case of any error (suitable for cloud streaming).
 - Advanced logging system.
 MetaEditor decomposes system messages from a webrtc connection and displays them in the developer's interface.